 It is no coincidence that it is called the “city of bridges”!

 These bridges connect the division in the lower part of Ragusa Superiore, caused by the Vallata Santa Domenica or Cava Grande.
-This place in Ragusa is unique and it is proof of the two main historical activities of ancient Ragusa: intensive agriculture and extraction of white limestone.
+This place is unique and it is proof of the two main historical activities of ancient town: intensive agriculture and extraction of white limestone.

-In the latomie (stone quarries) of Cava Santa Domenica there are still “carcare” (real ancient ovens, which are certainly worth including in your list of what to see in Ragusa) that blend with the natural landscape.
+In the latomie (stone quarries) of Cava Santa Domenica there are still “carcare” (real ancient ovens) that blend with the natural landscape.

 Visiting Ragusa Superiore is an immersion in the modern world where the ancient part, sometimes forgotten, emerges taking back its space in the city.
 With an apocalyptic taste.